cncf/tag-app-delivery/app-development-wg/charter/README.md

 A core objective of this group is to identify and promote existing tools, standards, and practices within the CNCF ecosystem.
 By showcasing how these elements work together, we aim to map how existing tools and standards can enhance and complement practices and tools already familiar to developers and architects.

-In addition to identifying best practices, this group should champion open-source tools that promote seamless integration between development tools and adopt standards.
-These tools empower teams to construct custom interfaces tailored to their specific domains, ultimately reducing cognitive load and boosting developer productivity.
+In addition, this group should go beyond identifying best practices.
+They should actively advocate for open source tools that enable frictionless integration between development tools and adherence to established specifications.
+These tools empower teams to build custom interfaces specific to their domains, which ultimately reduces mental strain (cognitive load) and significantly boosts developer productivity.

 The following list of goals will drive the working group agenda: